oQberto/tourist-agency/README.md

 ### For users (Future Features)
 * **Sorting Travel Packages**: Users will have the ability to sort travel packages based on various parameters for ease of selection.
+* **Search for Travel Packages by name**: Users can search for travel packages by name using a search bar, making it easier to find specific packages of interest.

 ### For Companies (Future Features):
 **Company Registration and Login**: Travel companies will be able to register and log in to the system on behalf of their company.